Skip to content

 • A “geofence alert” fires when someone enters or exits a zone.

-• A “geofence app” keeps track of location data relative to those zones.
+• A “geofence tracker” keeps track of location data relative to those zones.

-• Uses include compliance, safety, location-based messaging, and proactive intervention.
+• Uses include compliance, safety, employee monitoring, location-based messaging, and proactive intervention.

 As an example, Vismo allows administrators to define geofences around customer sites, field work zones, hazardous areas, or safe hubs.
-When employees cross those geofences, your systems can log it, send alerts, or escalate for review.
+When employees cross those geofences, your systems can log it, send geofence notifications, or escalate for review.

 How Vismo’s Geofence Capabilities Work